-Section 5 PROHIBITED ACTIONS AND REVIEWS: For a period of one hundred eighty (180) days from the effective date of this local law, the Town Board hereby declares a moratorium prohibiting each of the following "Actions" in the Town, regardless of the submittal or receipt of any application prior to the effective date of this local law, unless such Action is exempt under Section 6 hereunder:
+Section 5 PROHIBITED ACTIONS AND REVIEWS: Until February 1, 2024, or the date upon which the Town of Caroline ("Town") adopts and enacts an initial zoning law and/or updates its subdivision and site plan review laws, the Town Board hereby declares a moratorium prohibiting each of the following "Actions" in the Town, regardless of the submittal or receipt of any application prior to the effective date of this local law, unless such Action is exempt under Section 6 hereunder:

-- A. The consideration or review by the Town, or any of its boards or committees, of any site plan or subdivision requiring discretionary or environmental reviews, for or in relation to any matter which is a new or amended/revised land use proposal, including any modifications that trigger review, including any waivers, appeals, or variance reviews by the Town or its boards or committees, except for a waiver issued by the Town Board under this local law. - B. The proposed siting of, or development or use of land for, any commercial, business, retail, manufacturing or industrial use or operations.
-For purposes of construing the scope of these terms, traditional dictionary-based and land use definitions shall apply, and in the event of any ambiguity an owner or applicant shall be required to seek a waiver in order to proceed with any application or the review or approval thereof. - C. The issuance of any permit by the Town of Caroline for highway utility work in connection with any Actions prohibited in or by this local law, and the issuance of ground disturbance permits, SWPPP reviews or approvals, or building permits or approvals in relation to any Actions prohibited in or by this local law.
+A. The consideration or review by the Town, or any of its boards or committees, of any site plan or subdivision requiring discretionary or environmental reviews, for or in relation to any matter which is a new or amended/revised land use proposal, including any modifications that trigger review, including any waivers, appeals, or variance reviews by the Town or its boards or committees, except for a waiver issued by the Town Board under this local law.

+B. The proposed siting of, or development or use of land for, any commercial, business, retail, manufacturing, or industrial use or operations that require any discretionary or environmental reviews, including any new or amended/revised land use proposal that triggers any such reviews, including any waivers, appeals, or variance reviews by the Town or its boards or committees, except for a waiver issued by the Town Board under this local law.
+For purposes of construing the scope of this subdivision "B.", traditional dictionary-based and land use definitions shall apply to construe terms such as "commercial, business, retail, manufacturing or industrial use or operations" and, in the event of any ambiguity as to the application of this moratorium to such use or application, the owner or applicant shall be required to seek a Waiver in order to proceed with any application or the proposed siting of, or development or use of land for, any commercial, business, retail, manufacturing or industrial use or operations, or expansions of any thereof.